LOL-LLC/moonshot-program/README.md

 Donations to LOL for the Moonshot Program are accepted at the 0L account: 2057BCFB0189B7FD0ABA7244BA271661.

 Donations will be used to fund awards of the program.
 For professional administration of the resources of the program LOL will retain an administrative fee up to  5% of the funds awarded to teams.

+LOL will mark this address as a “CommunityWallet” on chain.
+By that we mean that we will only disburse funds after polling the community.
+Specifically, funds will be transferred to another Slow Wallet if 2/3 of validators in any epoch approve (by voting power).
+By the same vote mechanism, if a validator set decides to sunset this account for any reason, we will oblige.